allmonday/resolver-vs-graphql/README-en.md

 This is a comparative project between the Resolver pattern and the GraphQL (strawberry) pattern based on FastAPI.

-It focuses on the optimal development pattern for **internal front - end to back - end API calls within a project** (also applicable to the BFF - backend for frontend scenario).
+It focuses on the optimal development pattern for **internal frontend to backend API calls within a project** (also applicable to the BFF - backend for frontend scenario).

 > It is assumed that the reader is familiar with GraphQL and RESTful, so the basic concepts will not be repeated here.